pepijnbruinaars/MAIR-G14/README.md

 ## Installing and running

-In general, the following instructions should work on any system.
+The following instructions should work on any system running Python version 3.10 and higher.

 1. Open the root directory of the project `MAIR-G14`.
 2. To install the required packages, run `pip install -r requirements.txt`.